SkiddieAhn/Study-Scene-aware-VAD/README.md

 <summary><b>VAD Performance Benchmarking</b></summary>

 ## VAD Performance Benchmarking
-Compared to existing state-of-the-art VAD methods, our approach achieves **superior performance** in most cases.
+Compared to existing state-of-the-art VAD methods, my approach achieves **superior performance** in most cases.
 This is attributed to the incorporation of a **scene-aware mechanism**, which allows the model to learn **scene-specific normal patterns** (e.g., a bicycle is normal only in scene 1).
 Although it shows slightly lower performance than Cao et al., it still delivers **competitive results without relying on object detection**.
 The combination of a ```powerful feature extractor``` and a ```lightweight AutoEncoder``` enables **efficient training and inference**, making the method well-suited for real-time applications or deployment in resource-constrained environments.